StevenTammen/StevenTammen.github.io/pages/about.md

 ## Open Source

 As the chain of propositions above shows, I believe that open source projects will yield the best results, in the long run.
 Software has been part of the open source movement for a while now, and hardware is beginning to get there (see: crowdsourced tech startups), but, to my knowledge, there has not been much of a push to opensource *websites themselves*.
 I find this somewhat puzzling, since open projects offer so many advantages and so few disadvantages.
-I have designed this website to be entirely open source, and the content is licensed under an open source license (see below).
+I have designed this website to be entirely open source, and the content is licensed under open source licenses (see below).
 Contribution guidelines may be found on the [Contribute page](https://steventammen.com/contribution-guidelines/).

 ## Continuous Improvement